archibate/vimrc/README-en.md

 - MacOS (thanks to @RakerZh)
 - Fedora (thanks to @justiceeem)
 - OpenSUSE (thanks to @sleeplessai)
+- CentOS (thanks to @xxy-im)

-If other Linux distro is used, the script will try to build fzf and ripgrep from source.
+If other Linux distro is used, the script will try to build fzf and ripgrep from source (slow).

 ## Contribute